pmndrs/xr/docs/tutorials/hit-test.md

 Additionally, React Three XR provides the `XRHitTest` component, which is a convenience wrapper for using the `useXRHitTest` hook to perform continuous hit testing.

-All rays cast by these components originate from the source's position and are cast in the direction that the source object is oriented (quaternion).
+All rays cast by these components originate from the source's position and are cast in the direction that the source object is oriented (quaternion; typically -z).

 ## useXRHitTest Hook

-The `useXRHitTest` hook is the most commonly used hook for hit testing.
+The `useXRHitTest` hook is the most commonly used hook for hit testing in the library.
 It automatically performs hit tests every frame and calls your callback function with the results.

 **What it does:** Sets up continuous hit testing that runs every frame, providing real-time intersection data with the real world.